 The last few weeks have been rather hectic for Graham.
 He has been interviewed so many times by so many different organizations that its hard to keep track, just type Graham Walters into google and you'll see what I mean.

-His plan was always to find a maritime museam in Antiqua to house the George Geary rather than shipping her back to UK.
+His plan was always to find a maritime museum in Antiqua to house the George Geary rather than shipping her back to UK.
 After some difficulty he has found a home for her at the AYC Antiguan Yacht Club, Falmouth Harbour, where she will be on permanent display.

-As regards his return to UK he quickly realised like the rest of us that finding a flight was easier said than done, with many flights being cancelled at the last minute and a voucher being offered instead of a refund.
+As regards his return to UK he quickly realised like the rest of us that finding a flight was easier said than done, with many flights being canceled at the last minute and a voucher being offered instead of a refund.
 He decided the best bet was to sail home and found himself a crew place aboard Celtic Spirit a super yacht which sails 10.00am 23rd May bound for Dublin, estimated arrival 5th May.